killbill/killbill-adyen-plugin/README.md

 Requirements
 ------------

 The plugin needs a database.
-The latest version of the schema can be found here: https://github.com/killbill/killbill-adyen-plugin/blob/master/src/main/resources/ddl.sql.
+The latest version of the schema can be found [here](https://github.com/killbill/killbill-adyen-plugin/blob/master/src/main/resources/ddl.sql).

 Configuration
 -------------

-The following System Properties are required:
+The following properties are required:

 * `org.killbill.billing.plugin.adyen.merchantAccount`: your merchant account(s)
 * `org.killbill.billing.plugin.adyen.username`: your username(s)